Wrongful Death Lawyer Harrisonburg VA

 Economic damages that cover financial losses typically account for costs in the past as well as predicted costs in the future.
-An experienced wrongful death lawyer Harrisonburg VA trusts can help claimants determine a reasonable estimate of financial losses that would likely occur in the future.
+An experienced wrongful death lawyer Harrisonburg, VA trusts can help claimants determine a reasonable estimate of financial losses that would likely occur in the future.

 Non-economic losses, in many cases, may account for a large part of a wrongful death settlement.
 There are many different types of damages pertaining to the emotional loss of a loved one that someone may be able to claim.
 A spouse might claim damages for pain, grief, and the loss of companionship.
 If the deceased had a child, the family might claim a loss of guidance, support, and protection on behalf of the child.

-Additionally, some wrongful death settlements include damages that are punitive, or intended to punish.
+Additionally, some wrongful death settlements include damages that are punitive or intended to punish.
 Wrongful death lawsuits are handled in civil court and the defendant, even when found guilty, is not given a criminal court punishment such as incarceration.
-Instead, additional money might be added onto the settlement as a punitive measure.
+Instead, additional money might be added to the settlement as a punitive measure.
 Some people see this as validation for their suffering; it’s a way of showing that the pain of the survivors is very real and cannot be taken lightly.

 The Preponderance of Evidence in Wrongful Death Lawsuits

 When a person passes away because someone else was reckless, it can wreak emotional devastation on the surviving family.
 It can be agonizing for the family of the deceased loved one to process the fact that a person they cherish would still be alive if it weren’t for another’s negligence or thoughtlessness.
-An attorney at MartinWren, P.C. understands the sensitive nature of wrongful death lawsuits, and can help the surviving family take legal action against the party responsible.
-The most important element of wrongful death cases, is bringing forward evidence that shows how the defendant had at least partially caused the person’s passing.
+An attorney at MartinWren, P.C. understands the sensitive nature of wrongful death lawsuits and can help the surviving family take legal action against the party responsible.
+The most important element of wrongful death cases is bringing forward evidence that shows how the defendant had at least partially caused the person’s passing.

 Common Wrongful Death Lawsuits

 There are a number of ways that a wrongful death accident may unfold.
 In modern society, risks of some kind can present themselves as we go about our daily life.
 However, if another person causes such an accident to occur, this may be grounds for a lawsuit to be filed by the surviving family.
-Some of the most common wrongful death lawsuits include car accidents, medical malpractice, product defects, occupational hazards, criminal actions, supervised activities (field trips, day care, adult care), and nursing home mistreatment.
+Some of the most common wrongful death lawsuits include car accidents, medical malpractice, product defects, occupational hazards, criminal actions, supervised activities (field trips, daycare, adult care), and nursing home mistreatment.

 Preponderance of Evidence

 A wrongful death lawsuit is considered a civil case, in which the burden of proof is much lower.
-Unlike criminal cases where the plaintiff must show how the defendant is guilty beyond reasonable doubt, a wrongful death lawsuit can be won based on the preponderance of evidence.
+Unlike criminal cases where the plaintiff must show how the defendant is guilty beyond a reasonable doubt, a wrongful death lawsuit can be won based on the preponderance of evidence.
 In other words, the surviving family has to bring forward evidence that is convincing and likely to be true.

 Pursuing Civil Action

-Once the surviving family is ready, they can consult with a wrongful death lawyer Harrisonburg VA for information on how to pursue civil action against the offending individual or organization.
+Once the surviving family is ready, they can consult with a wrongful death lawyer in Harrisonburg, VA for information on how to pursue civil action against the offending individual or organization.
 In general, the steps involved in a wrongful death lawsuit include creating a strategy, investigating claims, talking with experts, gathering witness statements, and performing research.
 It is possible to resolve the lawsuit through mediation and settlement.
 But, if an agreement cannot be made then the case moves forward to trial.